1.2 million seek jobless aid after $600 federal check ends

 Last week, an additional 656,000 people applied for jobless aid under a program that has extended eligibility for the first time to self-employed and gig workers.
 That figure isn’t adjusted for seasonal trends, so it’s reported separately.

-The Labor Department said Thursday that a total of 31.3 million people are now receiving some form of unemployment benefits, though the figure may be inflated by double-counting by some states.
+All told, the Labor Department said Thursday that 31.3 million people are receiving some form of unemployment benefits, though the figure may be inflated by double-counting by states.

 A study released Monday by Cornell University found that 31% of those laid off or furloughed because of the pandemic had been laid off a second time.
 An additional 26% of people who were called back to work reported being told that they might lose their jobs again.